aliclark/gnocchi/README.md

  * Don't publicise the listen port, and set other UDP ports to DROP by default
  * Clients should use a different key for each knock server instance

+## Other uses

+Gnocchi can be used to perform a range of tasks securely in a single packet, such as:
+ * Reboot a server
+ * Setting an MoTD on a webpage
+ * Sending a small email

 ## Protocol: